klaytn/klaytn-docs/docs/smart-contract/testing-guide.md

 Truffle provides an automated testing framework.
 This framework lets you write simple and manageable tests in two different ways:

 * In `Javascript` and `TypeScript`, for exercising your contracts from the outside world, just like application.
-* In `Solidity`, for exercising your contracts in advances, bare-to-the-metal scenarios.
+* In `Solidity`, for exercising your contracts in advanced, bare-to-the-metal scenarios.

 ### 1) Getting started <a href="#1-getting-started" id="1-getting-started"></a>

 We will follow the [Deployment Guide using Truffle](deploy-guide.md#truffle) to create a contract and deploy it.
-But, before we deploy it, we will add a setter function `setGreet` to the contract for testing purpose.
+But, before we deploy it, we will add a setter function `setGreet` to the contract for testing purposes.
 The source code is given below.

 **NOTE:** We have made some modifications to the contract for testing.